 - Avoid clicking unknown ads or pop-ups

-- Access only verified mirror sites
+- Stick to verified mirror sites only

-Is WCOFlix safe for children?
+Is WCOFlix TV safe for children?

 - Unfiltered animated content